hidde/books-sanity/README.md

-# Sanity Books Studio
+# Sanity Studio for Hidde's data

-This is a demo v3 Studio that can manage books and look up book data by ISBN number.
+This is a Studio to collect various bits of data.